A Customized Procedure for Moms Missing Their Pre-Baby Bodies

 Motherhood can wreak havoc on your once-gorgeous figure, leaving you with stretched-out skin, sagging or deflated breasts, and plenty of new fine lines from worrying about those kids all day.
-The Mommy Makeover is a combination of procedures that can be specifically tailored to rejuvenate your body, making your outside appearance once again reflect who you are inside.
+The Mommy Makeover in Boston is a combination of procedures that can be specifically tailored to rejuvenate your body, making your outside appearance once again reflect who you are inside.

 During your initial consultation, you’ll talk to Dr. Davidson about your problem areas, and he’ll evaluate the issues and discuss the procedures that will be relevant in your situation.
 Most Mommy Makeovers include several different procedures that are customized to suit your needs.

-A tummy tuck is the most common component of the makeover.
+A tummy tuck is the most common component of the Mommy Makeover.
 It will give you your flat stomach back by removing extra skin and, coincidentally, a lot of your stretch marks.
 It will also repair abdominal muscles that have been separated by pregnancy, giving you a tighter look.
 Breast lifts are also popular and will raise your breasts back to their youthful perkiness.
 Many women also add an augmentation with either saline or silicone gel implants to give back the fullness that pregnancy and breastfeeding sometimes take away.
 Liposuction will remove any last bits of stubborn fat that just won’t go away and is particularly helpful to smooth out the hips.
-Finally, skin rejuvenating treatments can help to round out your makeover.
-A chemical or laser peel will restore your glow and decrease sun damage, while dermal fillers and Botox can reduce crow’s feet and marionette lines.
+Finally, skin rejuvenating treatments can help to round out your Mommy Makeover.
+A chemical or laser peel will restore your glow and decrease sun damage, while dermal fillers and BOTOX® can reduce crow’s feet and marionette lines.

 These are just a few of the more popular options for a Mommy Makeover; since it is a customizable group of procedures, you may wish to discuss additional concerns about your thighs, butt, or other troubles spots with Dr. Davidson.